 I wanted in on some of that action!
 The only problem was that, well, those guys are pros, and I’m just some media schlep looking for a scrap.

-Fast forward a few day to Duranbah (one of the most high-performance waves on the planet), where I saw former pro surfer turned coach Chris Gallagher filming two of his clients, C.J. and Damien Hobgood.
+Fast forward a few day to Duranbah (one of the most high-performance waves on the planet) where I saw former pro surfer turned coach Chris Gallagher filming two of his clients, CJ and Damien Hobgood.

 Stand on your tail

 “Today’s surfboards aren’t designed for you to place your back foot anywhere but on the tail.
 With all the intricate vees and contours shapers are putting from the fins back, you’re doing yourself and your high-performance board a disservice by having your back foot not over that part of the board.
 Basically, that last eight inches of your board — directly over your cluster of fins — is the sweet spot.”

 Surf through your hips

 “Use your core to rip.
 You shouldn’t be leading your turns with your arms; it looks ugly and has no substance behind it, meaning you’ll be surfing weak.
 Instead, focus on using your hips as a swivel point; the spray you’ll be chucking will speak volumes.”

 “Take only what the wave offers you and wait for a proper section to maneuver off.
 Tap into the flow of the wave and look down the line to see what it’s going to do.
 You’ll see a lot of guys try to force maneuvers into a section or spot that it doesn’t fit into.
 Don’t force things — let them come to you.”

-More surfing stories on GrindTV
+More from GrindTV